smogon/pokemon-showdown-client/website/pages/faq.md

 ### What is a suspect test?

 A suspect test is a ladder where the tier is testing a specific move, Pokémon, or ability to see if it is overcentralizing or outright broken in a given mode.
-Reaching a specific COIL would allow a user to vote on the suspect test and have their opinion be calculated in the tiering results.
+Reaching a specific GXE and number of battles would allow a user to vote on the suspect test and have their opinion be calculated in the tiering results.

 ### What is a good moveset for x?